ocaml/tuareg/README.md

 [font-lock-maximum-decoration]: https://www.gnu.org/software/emacs/manual/html_node/emacs/Font-Lock.html

+- Fontifying all operators (as opposed to only non-standard ones) is a costly operation that slows down font-lock.
+This is why it is disabled by default.
+If you nonetheless want it, set `tuareg-highlight-all-operators` to `t` in your [Init File][].

 - You can turn on and off the rendering of certain sequences of characters as symbols (such as `∔` and `∧` instead of `+.`and `&&`), use `prettify-symbols-mode` or use the check box in the _Tuareg